riccardocappi/Kan-for-Interpretable-Graph-Dynamics/README.md

 - `--method`: The optuna searching method.
 It can be "optuna" or "grid_search".
 If "optuna" is selected, the `TPESampler` is used to sample from the hyper-parameters space.
 Default is "optuna"

-- `n_trials`: Number of optuna trials.
+- `--n_trials`: Number of optuna trials.
 Note that if grid_search method is specified, this argument will be ignored, and will be executed as many trials as the number of combinations of the hyper-parameter grid.

-`--study_name`: Name of the optuna study
+- `--study_name`: Name of the optuna study

-`--process_id`: Id of the current process.
+- `--process_id`: Id of the current process.
 Each process id has its own folder in which optuna logs are saved.
 Each parallel process on the same study should have a unique process_id.

 Examples:
 ```